15 Ways to Use Lima Beans

 Seared Tuna with Eggplant and Edamame

+Eggplant is the real star here, with its meaty texture and savory notes that match those of the tuna.
+Soy sauce and sesame oil deepen the effect, and edamame offers delightful chew.
 You can also use regular globe eggplant instead of the Japanese variety; just peel and cut into cubes.
 Add a side of brown rice or soba noodles, and dinner is done.
+Make extra and have leftovers for a light lunch the next day.

 Sarah Gavigan learned this hearty soup from her Sicilian-born grandmother, who would often visit from Florida for a week at a time and who, Gavigan says, "filled the kitchen with magic."